kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 needs to be put back into the work queue.
 It then gets retried whenever a ResourceClaim gets added or modified.

-The following extension points are implemented in the new plugin:
+The following extension points are implemented in the new claim plugin:

 #### Pre-filter